kahnvex/mockagent/README.md

 mockagent.releaseTarget();
 ```

 Mockagent can take a single URL to mock, or an array of URLs.
-The method to
+The response
-mock is optional.
-If no method is given, all methods will be mocked.
-The
-response can be given as an object, or a string.
-If it is given as an object,
+can be given as an object, or a string.
+If it is given as an object, it will
-it will be serialized to a JSON string before being returned.
+be serialized to a JSON string before being returned.

 ## Development